BespokeSynth/BespokeSynth/README.md

 The directory name `ignore/build` is arbitrary.
 Bespoke is set up to `.gitignore` everything in the `ignore` directory but you can use any directory name you want for a build or have multiple builds also.

+To be able to build you will need a few things, depending on your OS

+* All systems require an install of git
+* On Windows:
+  * Install Visual Studio 2019 Community Edition.
+When you install Visual Studio, make sure to include CLI tools and CMake, which are included in
+    'Optional CLI support' and 'Toolset for Desktop' install bundles
+  * Python from python.org
+  * Run all commands from the visual studio command shell which will be available after you install VS.
+* On MacOS: install xcode; install xcode command line tools with `xcode-select --install` and install cmake with `brew install cmake` if you use homebrew or from cmake.org if not
+* On Linux you probably already have everything (gcc, git, etc...), but you will need to install required packages.
+The full list we install on a fresh ubuntu 20 box are listed in the azure-pipelines.yml